bbauska/W3Cx-4of5-thru-May-2024/README.md

-Each value is measured in [meters per second squared](https://en.wikipedia.org/wiki/Metre_per_second_per_second) (m/s<sup>2</sup>) - multiply by 3.281 if you'd prefer an *approximation* in feet per second per second.
+Each value is measured in [meters per second squared](https://en.wikipedia.org/wiki/Metre_per_second_per_second) (m/s<sup>2</sup>) - multiply by 3.281 if you'd prefer an <i>approximation</i> in feet per second per second.

-The acceleration is returned by the API as an *acceleration event*.
+The acceleration is returned by the API as an <i>acceleration event</i>.
 The two pertinent properties
 are: accelerationIncludingGravity and acceleration.
 The latter excludes the effects of gravity.